 Keep managing your general health, including exercise.
 (If you’re in an area where gyms are open, or you're exercising somewhere other people have recently exercised, bring hand sanitizer, wash your hands vigorously, and wipe down equipment before and after using it.)

-We've got vaccines available, and they'll slowly continue to roll out over the coming months.
-People living with HIV may or may not be prioritized to receive those vaccines, but regardless, we can see that light at the end of the tunnel.
-Stay safe, hang in there until we've got widespread immunity, and let's all be here to meet each other once we finally come out the other side.
+We've got vaccines available, and they'll continue to be distributed over the coming months.
+Stay safe, hang in there until we've got widespread immunity, and let's all be here to meet each other once we finally come out on the other side.

 "Triple combination of interferon beta-1b, lopinavir–ritonavir,and ribavirin in the treatment of patients admitted to hospital with COVID-19: an open-label, randomised, phase 2 trial," The Lancet.
 May 8, 2020. doi.org/10.1016/S0140-6736(20)31042-4